divy-kala/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

   ```
   - Taking the mean of a constant `b[l]` will eliminate the `b[l]`
 - So if you are using batch normalization, you can remove b[l] or make it always zero.
+- Betas become the new bias (when batchnorm is done on Zs and not activations)
 - So the parameters will be `W[l]`, `beta[l]`, and `alpha[l]`.
 - Shapes:
   - `Z[l]       - (n[l], m)`